 Argh!
 Can you imagine a whole movie where most of the main characters talk like that?
 Apparently, Clueless fans are capable of not only imagining it but enjoying it.

 I can hear a lot of people getting upset already and protesting that being interested in stereotypically girly things, like shoes and shopping, doesn’t make girls dumb.
 But here’s the thing.
 The movie itself feels like it wants us to view Cher and her entourage as ditzes for loving those things.
 How else do you explain the comedic bit where Cher says she needs to find a sanctuary to regain strength and we then cut to her at a mall?
-(The only time I can remember Emma Woodhouse shopping in her book portrays her as being less interested in the merchandise within the shop than about speculating about the people walking by the shop.)
+(The only time I can remember Emma Woodhouse shopping in her book portrays her as being less interested in the merchandise within the shop than in speculating about the people walking by the shop.)
 The film pulsates with contempt for teenage girls with cash to burn, whom I assume to be a sizable portion of its target audience, quite different from Austen’s sharp but subtle satire of the idle rich in Emma, which begins by making Emma appear admirable, even enviable, before revealing the negative effect her life of ease has had on her character.
 In Clueless, even the backstory of how Cher’s mother died has an “oh, these stupid rich people” feel to it.
 (She perished in a botched plastic surgery operation.)